lorrainewang78/webprogramming/lesson1/README.md

         return f"Hello, {name}!"
 ```

--   When any string is entered as a route, that will be stored as `name`, which is can then be used inside the decorated function.
+-   When any string is entered as a route, that will be stored as variable `name`, which is can then be used inside the decorated function.
+-   You can apply variable rules to interprete URL sections.
+For more details, refer to https://flask.palletsprojects.com/en/1.1.x/quickstart/#variable-rules
 -   Since Python code is rendering the website, anything Python is capable of can be used.
 For example, `name` can be capitalized before it’s displayed:

 ```python